esandford/EightBitTransit/README.md

 To install EightBitTransit, download this directory, navigate to it, and run:

-`python setup.py build_ext --inplace`

-`python setup.py install`
+`pip install .`

 # Dependencies #
 * Numpy
 * Scipy
-* Matplotlib
+* Numba
-* Copy
+* imageio
-* Math
+* itertools
-* Itertools
+* matplotlib

+Optionally (for the example notebook):
-* Collections
+* jupyterlab

 # Examples #

-See `./examples/examples.ipynb` for examples of both the forward and inverse shadow imaging problem, including for dip 5 of Boyajian's Star.
+See `./examples/examples-gpu.ipynb` for examples of both the forward and inverse shadow imaging problem, including for dip 5 of Boyajian's Star.
 This code reproduces figure 12 of Sandford & Kipping 2018 (https://arxiv.org/abs/1812.01618).

 # Note on memory #